stevekinney/stevekinney.net/src/writing/svelte-markdown-preprocessor.md

 (The `script` tag should stay in place, but the syntax highlighter that I'm using on this website is making the formatting look gross.
 So, I'm omitting it.
 But, you can check out [this unit test](https://github.com/stevekinney/svelte-markdown-example/blob/dd2305ea82eca68a674f9490f69cd4f008924086/src/lib/markdown-to-html.test.js#L6-L22) if you want a better look.)

 Now, you'll notice that I haven't solved for processing Markdown inside of HTML tags.
 As I mentioned earlier, this is a—most likely, intentional—limitation of Remark.
 There is a plugin called [`rehype-raw`](https://github.com/rehypejs/rehype-raw) that solves this issue, but I found that it didn't play nicely when I tried to use Svelte components in my Markdown.
-It treat my Svelte components as regular HTML tags and try to do me a favor and make the, lowercase, which then meant that Svelte didn't recognize them as components.
+It treats my Svelte components as regular HTML tags and try to do me a favor and make the, lowercase, which then meant that Svelte didn't recognize them as components.
 That's another battle for another three day weekend, I suppose.

 ### Converting Markdown to HTML